 Read the Bontril SR (phendimetrazine tartrate slow release capsules) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about phendimetrazine (Bontril SR)?

 Weight loss during pregnancy can harm an unborn baby, even if you are overweight.
 Do not use phendimetrazine if you are pregnant.

 Phendimetrazine may cause blurred vision or impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

-Phendimetrazine may be habit-forming and should be used only by the person it was prescribed for.
+Phendimetrazine may be habit-forming and should be used only by the person for whom it was prescribed.
 Keep the medication in a secure place where others cannot get to it.

 Do not stop using phendimetrazine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using phendimetrazine.

 Do not crush, chew, break, or open the extended-release capsule.
 Swallow it whole.
 Breaking or opening the pill may cause too much of the drug to be released at one time.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration